 Create a Plan for Your Marketing Email

-If you are doing a drip campaign make a schedule and establish how often you should email.
+If you're doing a drip campaign, make a schedule and establish how often you should email.
 Look ahead and plan accordingly with special events and holidays.
-We suggest sending at least one newsletter every month to keep your audience engaged.
-If you send too many emails too often you might be turned out or unsubscribed from altogether.
+Send at least one newsletter every month to keep your audience engaged.
+If you send too many emails too often, you might be tuned out or unsubscribed from altogether.

 Segment your groups into smaller collections of people within your customer database.
-For example, if you are marketing to fill open spots in a specific class - group contact information from people that have enquired to your school with children in that specific age group.
+For example, if you're marketing to fill open spots in a specific class, group contact information from people that have enquired to your school with children in that specific age group.

 Use an Attention-Grabbing Subject Line

-The subject line is usually the determining factor if the reader will open your email or not.
+The subject line is usually the determining factor in whether the reader will open your email.
 Your subject doesnâ€™t need to have anything to do with the topic, it only needs to capture attention.
 Whatever you do, make it brief.
-If you want to give the impression that the email was written solely for their benefit fit their name or their childâ€™s name in it to give it a personal touch.
+If you want to give the impression that the email was written solely for their benefit, fit their name or their childâ€™s name in it to give it a personal touch.

 Make it Pretty with Pictures

-Images are going to capture your readers attention.
-Use pictures relevant to the topic you are going to write about that will leave an impression, whether it is a festive holiday picture, or a funny picture make sure that they will remember it.
+Images are going to capture your readers' attention.
+Use pictures that are relevant to the topic and will leave an impression.
+Whether it's a festive holiday picture or a funny picture, make sure they'll remember it.
 You should never use pictures of children from your center without their parentâ€™s written permission!

 Use Your Logo and Branding Elements

-Of course, branding and logos are important when you are thinking about how to advertise a childcare center!
-It is the graphic signature of your center and should provide a basis for the fonts, colors and design choices in all of your marketing materials.
+Of course, branding and logos are important when you're thinking about how to advertise a childcare center!
+It's the graphic signature of your center and should provide a basis for the fonts, colors and design choices in all of your marketing materials.
 Try out ChildCareCRMâ€™s email templates to go with your brand colors for a more professional looking email.

 Treat your readers like VIP.
-If you want your emails to stand out from the rest it is important to connect with your reader.
-Put some personality into your writing and address your reader by their first name to grab their attention.
+If you want your emails to stand out from the rest, it's important to connect with your reader.
+Put some personality into your writing and address your reader by their first names to grab their attention.
 Understand and relate to your audience by writing engaging content that is tailored to their interests and needs.

 Offer Value With an Explanation

 Nearly 80 percent of people are only scanning your email.
 Your first sentence is the most important, so make your most important points toward the top.
 Try not to make your email too long, keep it to the point to make it easy for them to scan quickly.
-Sometimes making your message seem like more of a conversation, ask questions that get your audience to agree with you.
-Make your message interesting and informative so it is captivating and valuable.
+Sometimes making your message seem like more of a conversation.
+Ask questions that get your audience to agree with you.
+Make your message interesting and informative so it's captivating and valuable.
 Now decide what to write and keep it an easy read.